strimzi/strimzi.github.io/_posts/2025-06-24-kafka-queue.md

 The key difference between share group and regular consumer group is how partitions get assigned to consumer members.
 With regular consumer groups, each partition is exclusively assigned to a single member of the consumer group.
 Therefore users typically can have as many consumer members as the number of partitions to maximise the parallelism in message processing.
 Moreover, due to this, users tend to over partition their topics in order to cope with peak loads that may only happen sometimes.
 However, share groups balance partitions between all members of a share group, allowing multiple consumer members to fetch from the same partition.
 So users can have more consumers than the number of partitions, further increasing the parallelism and they do not need to over partition their topics, but can just scale up and down their consumers to cope with the peak loads.
 When share group members consume from the same partition, each record on that partition is still only read by one consumer in the group.

-The share group currently does not provide ordering guarentee as multiple consumers can fetch records from the same partition.
+The share group currently does not provide ordering guarantee as multiple consumers can fetch records from the same partition.
 And it does not support dead letter queue to handle unprocessable/poison records.
-However, these may potentially be improved in the future.
+However, these features may potentially be added in the future.

 ### Comparing share and consumer groups with Strimzi